 6. Warm your hands.
 Have you ever noticed that your hands get cold when you’re stressed?
 Warming your hands can help reverse the biochemical storm happening in your body during a panic attack.
 Run warm water over your hands or hold a cup of warm coffee in your hands.

 7. Listen to music that relaxes you.
 Few things can change your mood and biochemistry faster than the right music.
 Create a song list of at least 10 songs that you find comforting and relaxing.
 Begin listening to your music as soon as a panic attack begins.
 Take slow, deep breaths.

 9. Be proactive.
 If you suffer a panic attack, you were already stressed about something.
-Calming yourself before the panic attack is much more practical than waiting until you're having a crisis.
+Calming yourself before the panic attack is much more practical than waiting until you’re having a crisis.
 Take control before you lose control.
 Panic attacks are frightening and uncomfortable.
-The symptoms can include: pounding heart, sweating, shaking arms and legs, and difficulty breathing.
+The symptoms can include the following.

 Listen, if you choose to, you can control your panic attacks and return to your normal physiology.
 Obviously, you’ll want to try to prevent panic attacks from occurring in the first place.
 If a panic attack does strike, try these strategies to help subdue it.